Taro Sakamoto: Reception

 Several writers also focused on the character's relationships and multiple works.
 Sequential Tart commented on the protagonist's endearing relationship with his family and the dynamic he shares with Shin.
 Anime Feminist was initially worried about how exactly Sakamoto's relationship with his wife was played in regards to how much Aoi knows of her husband's actions and how much development it would have while watching the series' premiere.
-Both Polygon and Fandom Wife in particular liked the romantic scenes between Sakamoto and Aoi before they get married as latter does a ridiculous move, risking her own life, to prove the former that deaths should be avoided if they want to continue their relationship, proving in particular how much Sakamoto's characterization was explored in a single despite the present one not being that talkative in comparison.
+Both Polygon and FandomWire in particular liked the romantic scenes between Sakamoto and Aoi before they get married as the latter does a ridiculous move, risking her own life, to prove the former that deaths should be avoided if they want to continue their relationship, proving in particular how much Sakamoto's characterization was explored in a single despite the present one not being that talkative in comparison.
 In a later episode, Aoi's shock to hearing from Sakamoto that he is fighting again because there is a bounty of his head to be well executed as the wife reminds her husband the family should not keep secrets from each other.
-This handling of the relationship was praised by Polygon for making the story more "grounded" as it feels more realistic despite having experience with other popular series like Spy × Family whose trio of protagonist always hide each others' secrets.
+This handling of the relationship was praised by Polygon for making the story more "grounded" as it feels more realistic despite having experience with other popular series like Spy × Family whose trio of protagonist always hide each other's secrets.